alexandremendoncaalvaro/webcam-ip/README.md

 # Client Example

-In the folder _examples_ there are aplications examples for the client in html/javascrit to an easy test and in python to run inside WSL2.
+With the server running, you can use the test clients to preview.
+In the folder _examples_ there are application examples for the client in:

+- HTML/JavaScript for an easy test (just open index.html)
+- Python to run inside WSL2/Docker/another Linux machine in the same network.

-The Python example applies a Grayscale filter in the received image fom the server.
+> The Python example applies a Grayscale filter to the received image from the server.
-Change the **SERVER_IP** value in **get_camera_streaming.py** before run.
+> Change the **SERVER_IP** value in **get_camera_streaming.py** before running.
+> Change the port in the client if you change the default when running the server.

-> You will need the server runnig to test the client
+> You will need the server running to test the client.